scilus/nf-scil/docs/SUBWORKFLOWS.md

 #### define your Workflow outputs.

-Once our `main` finish we can define the output that we want from the different modules or workflows.
+Once the `main` finish you can define the output that you want from the different modules or workflows.
 A workflow can declare one or more output channels using the `emit` keyword.

 ```